Analysis Pipeline

 | Output | Structured list of added, removed, and modified dependencies |

-The PR diff is analyzed to extract dependency changes.
+The diff (from a PR or local git state) is analyzed to extract dependency changes.
 The fast model identifies new integrations, removed connections, and modified interactions between components.
 The output is a structured dependency list that serves as input to the analysis stage.

 This keeps the analysis stage focused on dependency changes rather than the full diff.